Sales Compensation Software Benchmark | Compare 15+ sales compensation platforms (features, pricing, fit by company size...)

 The Disadvantages & How to Mitigate Them

-It's crucial to be aware of the potential pitfalls to design a program that avoids them.
+Knowing the potential pitfalls upfront helps you design a program that avoids them.

 • Fosters Unhealthy Competition: If not balanced with team-based incentives, P4P can pit employees against each other, potentially damaging collaboration.